MikSkrzyp/SauceDemoTesting/README.md

     ListOfTestCases

-Java implementation of these test cases can be found in
+Java implementation of these test cases can be found in:

     src/test/java/tests